top of page

 Our Story

-"72% of our clients are children and young adults under 20 years old, and 50% of our clients live with autism and often multiple disorders".
+"72% of our clients are children and young adults under 20 years old, and 50% of our clients live with autism and multiple disorders".

 Assistance Dogs New Zealand Trust (ADNZT) is a registered charitable trust, providing purpose-bred and trained dogs to clients living with a range of disabilities.
 We are committed to providing a quality service that evaluates each applicant individually and provides assessment, training, and follow-up to each individual client's specific needs.
 We provide our service to people with a wide range of disabilities.